 Tax Planning in Divorce

 The decision to file for a divorce is generally a choice made after considerable thought and deliberation.
-While there are various reasons why a person may decide to end his or her marriage, once the decision is made, it is important to consider the numerous ways in which the end of your marriage will affect other aspects of your life, including how it will affect you financially.
+While there are various reasons why a person may decide to end his or her marriage, once the decision is made, it is important to consider the numerous ways in which the end of your marriage will affect other aspects of your life, including financially.
 Both a support order and the disbursement of marital assets can have implications for your tax status.
 If you intend to seek a divorce, you should retain an experienced divorce attorney to develop a plan to deal with the tax ramifications of the dissolution of your marriage.
 The Dallas divorce lawyers at the McClure Law Group have a thorough knowledge of tax planning in divorce and can assist you in determining which manner of disbursement of assets is in your best interest.Tax Implications of Support Obligations

 Under federal law, you must report all income when you file your tax return.
 Child support is neither taxable as income for the parent receiving the support payments nor deductible from gross income for the parent making payments, no matter how many children are included under the support obligation.
 Conversely, traditionally spousal support has been taxable as income to the party receiving support and deductible from gross income for the party paying support.
 Recent changes in the federal tax law, however, provide that spousal support paid pursuant to any divorce finalized after 2018 will be neither taxable as income to the payee nor deductible from the gross income of the payor.Filing Tax Returns